-(2) \textbf{Applying DP to graph edges.} Laplacian random noises are introduced here to perturb graph proximity to achieve differential privacy.
-This process can be regarded as graph augmentations from the perspective of graph contrastive learning.
-For a graph $G_i$ in $\mathcal{\mathcal{G}}_b$, it has the adjacency matrix $\mathbf{A}_i$.
-We apply DP the adjacency matrix twice to acquire two augmented views of the original graph $G_{i, 0}$ and $G_{i, 1}$.
-Both augmented graphs have adjacency matrices $\mathbf{A}_{i, 0}=\mathbf{A}+Y_0$ and $\mathbf{A}_{i, 1}=\mathbf{A}+Y_1$, respectively, where $Y_0\sim L(0, \frac{\Delta f}{\epsilon_0})$ and $Y_1\sim L(0, \frac{\Delta f}{\epsilon_1})$.
-The privacy budget could be different for producing two different augmented views.
-Intuitively, graph contrastive learning could benefit more from two more distinguishable views (e.g., produced with different privacy budget) via maximizing agreement between the augmented views.
-We will examine this with comprehensive experiments.
+(2) \textbf{Applying DP to the graph edges.} Laplacian random noise is introduced in this step to perturb the graph proximity information to achieve DP.
+This process can be regarded as graph augmentation from the perspective of GCL.
+Graph $G_i$ in $\mathcal{\mathcal{G}}_b$ has adjacency matrix $\mathbf{A}_i$.
+We apply DP to the adjacency matrix twice to obtain two augmented views of the original graph, $G_{i, 0}$ and $G_{i, 1}$.
+The two augmented graphs have adjacency matrices $\mathbf{A}_{i, 0}=\mathbf{A}+Y_0$ and $\mathbf{A}_{i, 1}=\mathbf{A}+Y_1$, respectively, where $Y_0\sim L(0, \frac{\Delta f}{\epsilon_0})$ and $Y_1\sim L(0, \frac{\Delta f}{\epsilon_1})$.
+Note that the privacy budgets used to produce these two different augmented views could be different.
+Intuitively, GCL could potentially benefit more from maximizing the agreement between two more distinguishable views (e.g., produced with different privacy budgets).
+We will examine this intuition through comprehensive experiments.